How Can Therapy Help Me?

 - Mental health, substance use, gambling, obesity, and other addiction-related treatments.

-Eye Movement Desensitization and Reprocessing (EMDR) was born from trauma treatment to help those with symptoms of posttraumatic stress disorder (PTSD).
+Eye Movement Desensitization and Reprocessing (EMDR) originated from trauma treatment to help those with symptoms of posttraumatic stress disorder (PTSD).
 This treatment style is based on a phased progression through treatment that helps to reprocess information from the trauma.
-EMDR believes that this information leads to unwanted symptoms when not processed sufficiently.
+EMDR believes that this information leads to unwanted symptoms when not processed sufficiently.8

 The phases of treatment focus on: